ClemsonRSRG/jetbrains-plugin-resolve/doc/general-dev-notes.md

 ### Psi viewer

-Since you're likely going to spend most of your time typing in little sample programs and staring at the PSI structure that results, the [psi viewer](https://plugins.jetbrains.com/plugin/227) is really helpful (follow the same installation procedure as provided for grammarkit).
+Since you're likely going to spend most of your time typing in little sample programs and staring at the PSI structure that results, [psi viewer](https://plugins.jetbrains.com/plugin/227) is really helpful (follow the same installation procedure as provided for grammarkit).

-Putting the caret anywhere in the editor, you can navigate through the hierarchy and check out the various properties of a given Psi node.
+Placing the caret anywhere in the editor, you can navigate through the hierarchy and check out the various properties of a given Psi node.
+It even allows you to filter whitespace, etc using the buttons at the top of the panel.

 ![psi viewer](https://github.com/Welchd1/jetbrains-plugin-resolve/blob/master/doc/images/psi-viewer.png)